patrick-kw-chiu/cache-cloud/doc/API-DOC.md

 }'
 </pre>

-If the API token is invalid, the error response will be
+If the API key is invalid, the error response will be

 HTTP Status: **401 Unauthorized**